 How can I change what is displayed (Caller ID) when I receive an incoming call?

-To update your caller ID settings, you will need to select the “Numbers” category form the column on the left of your web portal.
+To update your caller ID settings, you will need to select the “Numbers” category form the column on the left of your 800.com account.

 From here, you can either click on the number for which you wish to edit your preferences or you can hover over the 3 dots on the right and select “Manage” from the options that appear.

-If you do not have Extensions enabled, you will need to enter the “Call Routing” section in order to change what appears on your caller ID.
+If you do not have Extensions enabled, you will need to scroll down to the “Call Routing” section in order to change what appears on your caller ID.
 You can see if extensions are enabled from the default "Profile" tab when you first enter your number's options.

 If Extensions are enabled, you will need to enter each extension to implement this change.